simonmichael/hledger/hledger-web/hledger-web.m4.md

 # BUGS

-`-f-` doesn't work (hledger-web can't read from stdin).

-Query arguments and some hledger options are ignored.

-Does not work in text-mode browsers.
+_reportbugs_

+Some known issues:

-Does not work well on small screens.
+Does not work well on small screens, or in text-mode browsers.